 In September 2019 Wizz Air changed both engines, which resulted in decreasing engine deterioration from 2% to 0.7% and total deterioration from 3.5% to 2.4%.
-With daily resolution we are able to see the change in performance just after the maintenance action.
+With daily resolution, we can see the change in performance just after the maintenance action.

 Such changes are immediately picked up by AdvancedAPM.
 With automatic alerting, Wizz Air can immediately react to increased degradation and work on corrective actions.
-The software gives us the possibility to monitor over 60 engine and airframe parameters related to aircraft performance (deflection of ailerons, spoiler, elevator, divergence of N1 or TAT / CAS and much more).
+The software gives us the possibility to monitor over 60 engine and airframe parameters related to aircraft performance (deflection of ailerons, spoiler, elevator, the divergence of N1 or TAT / CAS, and much more).
 Wizz Air also applies AdvancedAPM IDLE Factors for accurate computation of the FMS descent profiles.
-The aim of the IDLE factor is to adjust the FMS performance model such that the actual descent can be performed at IDLE thrust from Top of Descent until final approach.
+The IDLE factor aims to adjust the FMS performance model such that the actual descent can be performed at IDLE thrust from the Top of the Descent until the final approach.
 IDLE factors are especially important on descents to low congestion airports.

-What is more, StorkJet provided Wizz Air with a study describing Descent Profile Optimization which clearly indicated saving potential and all the correlations that might have impact on savings.
-Summing up, actual aircraft performance is the key in flight path optimization, reduction of overburns and proper fleet assignment.
+What is more, StorkJet provided Wizz Air with a study describing Descent Profile Optimization which indicated saving potential and all the correlations that might have an impact on savings.
+Summing up, actual aircraft performance is the key to flight path optimization, reduction of overburns, and proper fleet assignment.
 With AdvancedAPM Wizz Air’s analytical team can focus on data analysis instead of data processing.
 All of that results in fuel savings and reduction of CO2 emissions.